Dealing With Pain During Childbirth

 - Medicines can relieve much of your pain, but probably won’t relieve all of it.

-- Labor may hurt more than you anticipated.
-Some women who have previously said they want no pain medicine whatsoever end up changing their minds once they’re actually in labor.
+- Labor may hurt more than you expected.
+Some women who had said they want no pain medicine whatsoever end up changing their minds when they’re actually in labor.

-- Certain medications can affect your baby, causing the baby to be drowsy or have changes in the heart rate.
+- Some medicines can affect your baby, making the baby drowsy or causing changes in the heart rate.

 Talking to Your Health Care Provider

 You’ll want to review your pain control options with the person who’ll be delivering your baby.
-Find out what pain control methods are available, how effective they’re likely to be, and when it’s best not to use certain medications.
+Find out what’s available, how effective they’re likely to be, and when it’s best not to use some medicines.

-Remember, too, that many women make decisions about pain relief during labor that they abandon — often for very good reason — at the last minute.
+Remember, many women make decisions about pain relief that they abandon — often for very good reason — at the last minute.
 Your ability to endure the pain of childbirth has nothing to do with your worth as a mother.
 By preparing and educating yourself, you can be ready to decide what pain management works best for you.